-- (a) Included in other receivables of the Group as at 30 June 2022 is a receivable of \$398.4 million (2021: \$395.1 million) with related impairment loss of \$335.1 million (2021: \$331.2 million) from HCP Chongqing Property Development Co., Ltd and its subsidiaries (HCP Group). - (b) The reimbursement asset relates to reimbursements from the buyer of Millennium Hilton Seoul for costs that the Group would incur under certain contracts in respect of the hotel arising from the sale of the hotel.
+- Included in other receivables of the Group as at 31 December 2022 is a receivable of \$382.7 million (2021: \$395.1 million) with related impairment loss of \$382.7 million (2021: \$331.2 million) from HCP Chongqing Property Development Co., Ltd and its subsidiaries (Sincere Property Group). - (b) The reimbursement asset relates to reimbursements from the buyer of Millennium Hilton Seoul for costs that the Group would incur under certain contracts in respect of the hotel arising from the sale of the hotel. - \ As the proposed REIT listing of the two UK commercial properties did not materialise, in accordance with SFRS(I) 5, the Group has reclassified the assets held for sale and the liabilities directly associated with the assets, back to the Group's respective assets and liabilities (refer to note 32).